TerikaJ/Clearance-IAM/README.md

 ## Levels of Security Clearances

-### 1. Confidential
+1. **Confidential**
 The lowest level of clearance.
 This clearance is required to access information that, if disclosed without authorization, could harm national security.

   **Example:**
   A military logistics officer with a Confidential clearance might have access to basic supply chain details, such as the number of meals or uniforms being shipped to a base.
 If this information were leaked, it could disrupt planning but would not cause severe damage.

 ### 2. Secret
 A higher level of clearance that is required to access information that, if disclosed, could cause serious damage to national security.